-Connections to the server can use a compressed protocol that reduces the number of bytes sent over the connection.
-By default, connections are uncompressed, but can be compressed if the server and the client agree on the compression algorithm to use.
+Connections to the server can use compression on the traffic between client and server to reduce the number of bytes sent over the connection.
+By default, connections are uncompressed, but can be compressed if the server and the client agree on a mutually permitted compression algorithm.

 Compression control applies to connections to the server by client

-connection” is shorthand for a connection to the server
+shorthand for a connection to the server originating from any

-originating from any source for which compression is supported,
+source for which compression is supported, unless context